 - Pop-Star Composer: The soundtrack was to be done by Pink Floyd, whose compositions would represent the progressive House of Atreides, and influential French progressive rock band Magma, whose compositions would represent the House of Harkonnen.

-- Real-Life Relative: Invoked.
-Jodorowsky planned to cast his teenage son Brontis Jodorowsky as Paul.
+- Real-Life Relative: Jodorowsky planned to cast his teenage son Brontis Jodorowsky as Paul.
+This would have averted Dawson Casting, as Paul was supposed to be 15 years old in the novel.

 - Schadenfreude: After Jodorowsky's project was cancelled, he was initially frightened to hear that it had been turned over to David Lynch since he knew Lynch had the talent and style to do justice to a Dune adaptation, but after the release of Lynch's film, Jodorowsky was relieved to see that it flopped largely because of Executive Meddling.